 - At meetings –silence phones, pay attention, learn from the people who have long-term sobriety.

 - Use “Please” and “Thank you”.
 Listen.

 - If a neighbor confronts you, please do not engage or give them a reason to call the police.
-You are tocontact Mikella Chrisman, Executive Director, at 812-577-6578.
+You are to contact Ross Shively at 513-706-3506.
 Do not engage or get into an argument.
-She recommends using your cell phone to record any issues and send to her ASAP.
+He recommends using your cell phone to record any issues and send to him ASAP.